 About this Series

-This is the 5th in a series of posts on safety from outside advocates.
+This is the third in a series of posts from our partners on the Match Group Advisory Council.
 These posts focus on safety topics that are important to our partners, our company, and our users.
-We started with members of our Match Group Advisory Council, but we’ve expanded it to include other important voices in safety.
-We have asked our guest posters to contribute their expert insights to our Trust and Safety Center to increase awareness among our members and amplify our collaborative work to improve safety both on our platforms and in our greater community.
+We have asked Match Group Advisory Council Members to contribute their expert insights to our Trust and Safety Center to increase awareness among our members and amplify our collaborative work to improve safety both on our platforms and in our greater community.